AlpineMapsOrg/renderer/README.md

     ```

 8. Cleanup (Optional)
-   To cleanup unnecessary files, like the DAWN sources aswell as configuration files which are not necessary anymore we created a python script.
-It is not necessary but cleans up some memory (~ 3GB).
-Maybe DAWN will introduce an installation target at some point then this shouldnt be necessary anymore.
+   To cleanup unnecessary files, like the DAWN sources aswell as configuration files we created a python script.
+It frees up around 3GB of files.
+Maybe DAWN will introduce an installation target at some point then this shouldnt be necessary.
 You can get the [script either here](https://github.com/weBIGeo/ressources/raw/main/scripts/cleanup_dawn_build.py), or just download and execute it with the following command:
    ```
-   curl -L "https://github.com/weBIGeo/ressources/raw/main/scripts/cleanup_dawn_build.py" -o cleanup_dawn_build.py && python cleanup_dawn_build.py
+   cd ../.. & curl -L "https://github.com/weBIGeo/ressources/raw/main/scripts/cleanup_dawn_build.py" -o cleanup_dawn_build.py && python cleanup_dawn_build.py
    ```